-Answer: Slowcookers are designed with a glossy interior finish to help keep foods from sticking and make cleanup easier.
-However, over time the finish will wear off and foods will start sticking to the side walls of the cooker.
-This will be very noticeable and certain foods like acidic sauces can wear off the finish quicker than other foods.
+New slow cookers are designed with a glossy interior finish to help keep foods from sticking and to make cleanup easier.
+However, over time, the finish will wear off and cooked foods will begin to stick to the walls of the cooker.
+This can be very noticeable, and can even lead you to throw away the slow cooker and buy a new one.
+If you cook certain foods, such as acidic sauces, you may find that the inner finish can wear off within a year or two